Prasadani Weerakkody

-Prasadani Maheshika Weerakkody (born 13 November 1988) is a Sri Lankan cricketer who has played in 43 women's One Day Internationals, 25 Twenty20 internationals.
+Prasadani Maheshika Weerakkody (born 13 November 1988) is a Sri Lankan cricketer who has played in 43 women's One Day Internationals and 25 Twenty20 internationals.
 In October 2021, she was named in Sri Lanka's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 She was part of the Sri Lankan team for the 2022 Commonwealth Games Cricket Qualifier tournament in Malaysia.